megan1103/pands-problem-sheet/README.md

    - While statements (used to repeat a specific block of code an unknown number of times, until a condition is met)

 - **Data structures**
-   - List/Tuple/Dictionary (*ref: https://www.programiz.com/python-programming/methods/built-in/list*)
+   - List/Tuple/Dictionary[^1]

  - **Functions**
    - Functions (A block of code can be assigned to a function, information can be passed into a function.
 The function won't output information unless called upon.
 Similar to *with table1 as code*)
-   - Modules (This is where a block of code from a py file can be used in another py file *ref:https://www.w3schools.com/python/python_modules.asp *)
+   - Modules (This is where a block of code from a py file can be used in another py file[^2]

  - **Files**
    - Reading/Open (importing csv files, using open command including modes() i.e 'r' = read, 'r+' = read&write, 'w' = write)